kikeelectronico/Homeware-LAN/docs/_posts/2020-11-09-connect-with-google.markdown

 tags: intall begin connect google
 ---

-Once you have installed Homeware in your server, you must tell Google where your server is.
+Once you have installed Homeware on your server, you must tell Google where your server is.
 Follow this instrucctions:

 This is **important**.
 - Follow this steps one by one and in order.